qiime2/qiime2/README.md

 ![](https://github.com/qiime2/qiime2/workflows/ci/badge.svg)

 Source code repository for the QIIME 2 framework.
+Pls don't merge me!!!!!!!

 QIIME 2™ is a powerful, extensible, and decentralized microbiome bioinformatics platform that is free, open source, and community developed.
 With a focus on